Analysis of messy

 numerous conference proceedings.
 See Selected Publications.

-Awarded the Koopman prize for best publication in
+Prize for best publication in

 military operations research in 1994.
 Other Awards:

 Martin Marietta Energy Systems Technical Achievement Award, 1993, 1995;

 Lockheed Martin Energy Systems President's